Skip to main content

 Highlights

-• 1,050 square inches of cooking space for large capacity smoking
+• 1,050 square inches of cooking space — largest capacity on this list

-• App connectivity for remote monitoring and control
+• App connectivity for remote temperature monitoring and control

 • Reversible cast iron grates for searing or low-and-slow smoking